-- Clinical expectations include: 1) oversight of the treatment plan, 2) collaboration with formal and informal networks, 3) provision of treatment and rehabilitative interventions, 4) ongoing assessment of the youth to determine progress in the treatment, 5) regular review, and updating, if necessary, of the diagnosis and treatment interventions. - A licensed clinician provides treatment services in the youth's home, the TFC home and/or in the community.
+- networks deemed appropriate to the treatment review and planning process. - Clinical expectations include: 1) oversight of the treatment plan, 2) collaboration with formal and informal networks, 3) provision of treatment and rehabilitative interventions, 4) ongoing assessment of the youth to determine progress in the treatment, 5) regular review, and updating, if necessary, of the diagnosis and treatment interventions. - A licensed clinician provides treatment services in the youth's home, the TFC home and/or in the community.
 Clinical services are provided for the youth, the reunifying family, and the TFC parents as deemed appropriate in the treatment plan.
 The frequency of this service is to be no less than weekly for each or as otherwise defined by the treatment plan and endorsed by the clinical supervisor.
-Frequency of services can be titrated as needed during the termination phase of treatment. - The licensed clinician will also serve as the liaison for communication and a treatment consultant for all treatment team members. - The licensed clinician will provide the reunifying family and the TFC parent(s) assistance in understanding clinical issues that impact the youth. - A TFC member will be available to provide rehabilitative intervention for the youth. - The clinical director or the licensed clinician will be available to provide crisis intervention to support all members of the treatment team at all times. - The reunifying family is involved, as clinically appropriate, and is active in service decisions for the youth. - The service is all inclusive and will be reimbursed at a daily rate for treatment services in the TFC home. - The following criteria must be met for a client's admission to a TFC program: - o The need for TFC must be identified on an Initial Diagnostic Interview based on the following criteria: The client must have sufficient need for active treatment at the time of intake to justify the expenditure of the client/family's and program's time, energy, and resources; Of all reasonable options for active treatment available to the client, active treatment in this program must prevent placement in a more restrictive setting and be reasonably expected to improve the client's condition; - The proposed or revised treatment plan must be the most efficient and appropriate use of the program to meet the client/family's particular needs; - o The plan must address active and ongoing involvement of the family in care provision; and - o The program is designed to meet the needs of clients age 20 and younger. - The community based behavioral health program that operates the TFC program, and trains and supports the TFC family, provides a 20 hour initial training on mental health and substance use disorders, including the effects of trauma on youth, suicide prevention, emotional and behavioral interventions, in addition to training topics required by the agency. - It is the responsibility of the TFC parent(s) to attain 12 additional training hours per year to be determined and approved by the agency which the program is operated out of. - In addition to the biological, adoptive or guardianship children, the TFC parent(s) will have no more than two youth receiving TFC treatment residing in their home at a time (special consideration is given to sibling groups). - The TFC program shall have a director and an adequate number of non-licensed staff to provide administration, training, and any additional support of the TFC program.
+Frequency of services can be titrated as needed during the termination phase of treatment. - The licensed clinician will also serve as the liaison for communication and a treatment consultant for all treatment team members. - The licensed clinician will provide the reunifying family and the t TFC parent(s) assistance in understanding clinical issues that impact the youth. - A TFC member will be available to provide rehabilitative intervention for the youth. - The clinical director or the licensed clinician will be available to provide crisis intervention to support all members of the treatment team at all times. - The reunifying family is involved, as clinically appropriate, and is active in service decisions for the youth. - The service is all inclusive and will be reimbursed at a daily rate for treatment services in the TFC home. - The following criteria must be met for a client's admission to a TFC program: - The need for TFC must be identified on an Initial Diagnostic Interview based on the following criteria: The client must have sufficient need for active treatment at the time of intake to justify the expenditure of the client/family's and program's time, energy, and resources; Of all reasonable options for active treatment available to the client, active treatment in this program must prevent placement in a more restrictive setting and be reasonably expected to improve the client's condition; - The proposed or revised treatment plan must be the most efficient and appropriate use of the program to meet the client/family's particular needs; - o The plan must address active and ongoing involvement of the family in care provision; and - o The program is designed to meet the needs of clients age 20 and younger. - The community based behavioral health program that operates the TFC program, and trains and supports the TFC family, provides a 20 hour initial training on mental health and substance use disorders, including the effects of trauma on youth, suicide prevention, emotional and behavioral interventions, in addition to training topics required by the agency. - It is the responsibility of the TFC parent(s) to attain 12 additional training hours per year to be determined and approved by the agency which the program is operated out of. - In addition to the biological, adoptive or guardianship children, the TFC parent(s) will have no more than two TFC youth residing in their home at a time (special consideration is given to sibling groups).